 We have an in-house bulk DNS lookup service called HostDB that can look up millions of addresses per day.
 We look up all intermediate addresses and responding destinations seen in the Topology Dataset.
 Each ITDK contains a list of the successful lookups for each IP address found in the nodes dataset.

-To assign IP addresses to ASes, we used publicly available BGP dumps provided by Routeviews and one of RIPE NCC's collectors.
+To assign IP addresses to ASes, we used a publicly available BGP dump provided by Routeviews.
 BGP (Border Gateway Protocol) is the protocol for exchanging interdomain routing information among ASes in the Internet.
 A single origin AS typically announces ("originates") each routable prefix via BGP.
 We perform IP-to-AS mapping by assigning an IP address to the origin AS of the longest matching prefix for that IP address in the BGP tables.

 The goal of the AS assignment process is to determine the AS that owns each router.
 For each router r, we first create an AS frequency matrix that counts the number of interfaces (known and inferred) from each AS that appears on r.
 The ASes in this frequency matrix represent the set of possible owner ASes of r.
 We use the following AS assignment heuristic to assign a router r to an AS.

 The Election heuristic assigns router r to the AS with the highest frequency in r's AS frequency matrix.
 The intuition behind this heuristic is that routers will tend to have more interfaces in the address space of their owner.
 If two ASes from r's AS frequency matrix have the same count, then Election cannot decide an owner.